Clinics and Services

 Asthma And Chronic Obstructive Pulmonary Disease (COPD) Clinics

 We have nurses who specialise in asthma and respiratory care.
 If you suffer from asthma or a chronic breathing problem, you will be invited to see a nurse on a regular basis, where she may review your peak flow monitoring, inhaler technique and discuss your medication.

-The baby clinics are run by doctors, practice nurses and health visitors.
+The baby clinics are run by doctors, practice nurses.
 At these clinics we undertake child developmental checks and immunisations.
 There is also an opportunity to discuss other problems e.g. sleeping, feeding and child health worries, with a doctor or health visitor.